Rishan22/NotesGraph/README.md

-# Obsidian GitHub README Fetcher
+# Obsidian Notes Graph

-This project automates building a 'knowledge base' for quick learning on any subject.
-Ideal for those seeking a crash course without a clear starting point, it fetches README files from GitHub repositories, reformats them for Obsidian, and visualizes the information as graph data.
-This facilitates the exploration of connections within a domain, offering a pathway to swiftly gain working knowledge.
+This tool automates building a knowledge base for quick learning across any subject.
+It fetches GitHub READMEs, adapts them for Obsidian, and creates visual graph data, enabling users to explore topic connections and swiftly gain essential knowledge.

 ## To-Do